How I Truly Felt About Cuba

-The novelty that Cuba was the mysterious, untapped gem.
+The novelty is that Cuba has this mysterious, untapped gem perception around it.
 When, in fact, there are expensive, luxury hotels and industries going up all over Havana getting ready for you to come in and spend.
 It reminds me how of they are gentrifying historic neighborhoods all over the States.
 The country is changing and changing quickly.
 I believe it’s already too late to catch the untapped Cuba.

 In no way, am I bashing Cuba.
 There were plenty of amazing things that I enjoyed about Cuba including the architecture and sunsets over Varadero beach!

 Many of the buildings are old and falling apart, but if you close your eyes, you can almost smell the sweet tobacco from hand-rolled cigars, hear the loud, live bands blasting through the open windows, coupled with laughter and chatter.
 The authentic, unchanged architecture with the intricate details is stunning.

 I’m not attempting to discourage you from visiting Cuba.